Johnny Gilroy: Professional football

 After graduating from college, Gilroy played professional football.
 He played for the Canton Bulldogs (1920), Cleveland Tigers (1920), Washington Senators (1921), and Boston Bulldogs (1926).
 He also served as the football coach of Wofford College for a time.

-Later years
+Later life

 Gilroy was arrested in 1940 on charges of larceny of machinery.
 He was charged with breaking into a Massachusetts shoe factory and stealing 35 shoe stitching machines valued at $2,200 (close to $32,000 today).
 The theft was alleged to have occurred in February 1939.
 At the time of his arrest, Gilroy (described as "a former Georgetown university football star") was married with four children and was employed as a material inspector for the Works Progress Administration.
 He died July 20, 1952.